Bed and breakfast: Ireland

 In Ireland, B&Bs can be townhouses, farmhouses, or country houses.
 There are about 3,000 B&Bs spread throughout the country, 750 of which are certified for meeting quality standards by Fáilte Ireland.

 Israel

 Rural tourism in Israel includes accommodations ranging from basic converted buildings to luxurious log cabins (Zimmers) equipped with modern amenities.

 The Israeli B&B is known as a zimmer (German for 'room').
-All over the country, but especially in northern Israel (Galilee, Upper Galilee, and the Golan Heights), the zimmer has developed into an extensive industry.
+All over the country, but especially in northern Israel (Galilee and Upper Galilee), the zimmer has developed into an extensive industry.
 This industry began to develop in the 1990s, when agriculture became less profitable, and many families with farms in moshavim, kibbutzim, farms, and even in cities decided to try their luck in the business of hospitality.
 In the last decade, bed and breakfasts have also emerged in southern Israel's Negev region.

 Italy

 In Italy, regional law regulates B&Bs.
 There is a national law "Legge 29 marzo 2001, n.
 135" but each region maintains a specific regulation.
 Each region can adopt different regulations but they must observe the national law on Tourism (Law N° 135 /2001).